TheNamec/megabezel-commodore-pack/megabezel-commodore-pack-1080p/README.md

 - `EMBEDDED DATA DEVICE` floppy disk drives and datassette are embedded in the chassis for a compact, vintage flavor
 - `AMIGA 1200SYNTH` is an original concept for an advanced Synthwave Amiga, equipped with a dark chassis, backlit keyboard, embedded multi-floppy data simulator and optical disk drive.
 A little cyber, a little punk.

-Note: `AMIGA 1200SYNTH` is also available as a FS-UAE emulator theme, sporting advanced features: blinking LED indicators, functional multi-floppy data simulator, disk presence switches, disk track display, disk access notification, audio indicator and basic curvature and scanlines postprocessing effects.
+Note: `AMIGA 1200SYNTH` will soon be available as a FS-UAE emulator theme, sporting advanced features: blinking LED indicators, functional multi-floppy data simulator, disk presence switches, disk track display, disk access notification, audio indicator and basic curvature and scanlines postprocessing effects.
 For more info visit <https://github.com/TheNamec/fsuae-amiga-themes>

 [2.3] ZERO-CONFIG PRESETS
 -------------------------